Sagart-cactus/media-wiki/README.md

 Hence, I went ahead with a simple approach and no changes in the number of steps. 😉

-The only thing that's changed is, instead of Public IP of the instance, we will pass the DNS entry of the ALB created and move the instances to the private subnet, with no changes in the remaining stacks.
+The only thing that's changed is, instead of the Public IP of the instance, we will pass the DNS entry of the ALB created to the application ansible-playbook and move the instances to the private subnet, with no changes in the remaining stacks.

 ---
 ---